itrocket-team/testnet_guides/celestia/README.md

 ```

 Fund your wallet
-Before creating a validator, you need to fund your wallet, go to the [Celestia discord server](https://discord.gg/celestiacommunity) and  and navigate to mocha-faucet channel
+Before creating a validator, you need to fund your wallet, go to the [Celestia discord server](https://discord.gg/celestiacommunity) and  and navigate to mocha-faucet channel. `please fund your orchestrator address too, if you want to run Celestia bridge, Full or Light node`

 ```bash
 $request <YOUR_WALLET_ADDRESS>